Eccentricities by JVG

 • Mica colorants (I used Mocha color mica from Nurture Soap, Dark Shimmering Gold and Crimson Red Wine color micas from Wholesale Supplies Plus.)

 • Fragrance – Mahogany and Amber from Wholesale Supplies Plus.
-This fragrance turned to yellow as soon as it hit the soap batter but it did not discolor the final soap.
+This fragrance turned yellow as soon as it hit the soap batter, but it did not discolor the final soap.
 I had no issues working with this fragrance.
-It might have accelerated the batter a bit but not enough to create any issues for the design I had planned for this soap.
+It might have accelerated the batter a bit, but not enough to create any issues for the design I had planned for this soap.

 Four soap bars of the Mahogany and Amber cold process soap.